DomiKamu/OhmerPrems/README.md

 ![](docs/modules/FroeZe/_img/FroeZe_Patch.png)

-Patch using FroeZe (_Dark "Signature"_ model, displays are dimmed - **left mouse click over Ohmer logo to switch bright/dim**)... but here without its companion (I mean...
-FroeZe-X expander).
-On AC'd note(s), without FroeZe-Xexpander, the sequencer delivers a **-10V** (1ms) triggers! by this way, you'll must "filter" the -10V signal, in order to invert it to +10V, then route it to alternate way.
-It is exactly the role of **[Polarity Switch](https://github.com/DomiKamu/Ohmer)** dual module (free Open Source module) - the tiny red module located at the left of red QuadPercs modules group...
+Patch using FroeZe... but here without FroeZe-X expander.
+On AC'd note(s), without this expander, the sequencer delivers a **-10V** (1ms) triggers! by this way, you'll must "filter" the -10V signal in order to invert it to +10V, then route it to alternate way.
+It is exactly the role of **[Polarity Switch](https://github.com/DomiKamu/Ohmer)** dual module (free Open Source module) - like the tiny red module located at the left of red QuadPercs modules group...

 ![](docs/modules/FroeZe/_img/FroeZe_Patch_NoExpander.png)